Salesforce Thinks Your Oklahoma City Deal Is a Lead. It's a Two-Year MSA With an Operator Who Buys Per Well.

 Exactly what you get

 You get a CRM that thinks in relationships and MSAs, not deal stages.
 A multi-rig operator shows as one relationship across its subsidiaries, with renewal dates, per-well spend, and every dispatched work order pulled in from your field and ERP systems, so a rep leaving doesn't erase the account.
 Reps log wellsite visits from a truck, and managers see which renewals are at risk this quarter.
-Pair it with your custom ERP for billing truth, field service management software for the work behind the relationship, and business intelligence dashboards for account profitability.
+Pair it with your custom ERP for billing truth, field service management software for the work behind the relationship, and business intelligence (BI) dashboards for account profitability.

 How to choose a developer in Oklahoma City